 - Pre-admission advice

-- Educational Support Service staff (academic note takers, readers, practical assistants and sign interpreters)
+- Educational Support Service staff (academic note takers, readers, practical assistants andsign interpreters)

-- Training in assistive technology
+- Training in and access to assistive technology

-- Advocacy for disability related issues
+- Advocacy on disability related issues

-- Transcription of videos and podcasting
+- Transcription of videos/podcasts

 - Textbooks and educational material in alternative formats